We can make your web site easier to find, and easier to use.

 The mission of Transformic is to lead the data management market to its next natural step: easy and large-scale data sharing and integration.
 Transformic offers the technology needed to produce the semantic glue among data sources.
 The Transformic Tools may be embedded in any data sharing and integration context, including but not limited to Enterprise Information Integration, online retailing, XML messaging, and enterprise meta-data management.

-It’s difficult to tell what role Transformic and Dr. Halevy have had in the development of Google, and systems like Google Base and Google Coop, but it seems likely that they have played a part.
+It’s difficult to tell what role Transformic and Dr. Halevy have had in the development of Google and systems like Google Base and Google Coop, but it seems likely that they have played a part.

 Patents Co-invented by Dr. Halevy

 Alon Halevy is listed as one of the inventors on the following patents.
 I’m including them here to provide a glimpse of the knowledge and expertise of Alon Halevy.
-Google didn’t acquire these patents with the purchase of Transformic, and the hiring of Dr. Halevy, but it’s an impressive range of scholarship on database technology displayed in these patents.
+Google didn’t acquire these patents with the purchase of Transformic and the hiring of Dr. Halevy, but it’s an impressive range of scholarship on database technology displayed in these patents.

 Method and apparatus for optimizing database queries involving aggregation predicates (6,088,524)